-The deadline to apply for a Spring 2018 CBS Circle Guide paid facilitator position is Saturday, January 20th at 11:59 p.m.
+The deadline to apply for a Fall 2018 CBS Circle Guide paid facilitator position is Saturday, September 8 at 11:59 p.m.

-Each Catalyst and Curiosity Circle Guide will design the topic and goals of the Circle and facilitate a group of 3-5 other CBS juniors, seniors, or transfer students who are interested in the same topic and who sign up to participate in the Circle.
-Catalyst and Curiosity Circle Guides will choose whether to hold meetings every week or every other week throughout the spring semester.
+Each Circle Guide will initiate the idea for the topic or goal of a Circle and will facilitate a group of 3-5 other CBS juniors, seniors, or transfer students who are interested in the same topic or goal and who sign up to participate in the Circle.
+Circle Guides will choose whether to hold one hour meetings every week or every other week throughout the fall semester.

 CBS Circle Guide responsibilities include: